Le Building: Critical reception

-Shortly after Le Building's premiere at Annecy, Amid Amidi ran a glowing profile of the film on Cartoon Brew.
+Shortly after Le Buildings premiere at Annecy, Amid Amidi ran a glowing profile of the film on Cartoon Brew.
 Amidi used the film as an argument against the perceived decline of 2D animation, claiming that the student work of Gobelins as a whole is "probably the slickest and most technically proficient of any animation school" he had ever seen.
-Multiple times over the following years, Amidi would call back on Le Buildilng as exemplary of the work being produced at Gobelins.
+Multiple times over the following years, Amidi would call back on Le Building as exemplary of the work being produced at Gobelins.

-In conjunction with the 2006 Siggraph conference, Animation Magazine ran an article by Ramin Zahed, noting that Le Buildilng – which was screening at that year's event – had "already generated good word of mouth".
+In conjunction with the 2006 Siggraph conference, Animation Magazine ran an article by Ramin Zahed, noting that Le Building – which was screening at that year's event – had "already generated good word of mouth".
 Terrence Masson, then serving as Siggraph's Computer Animation Festival Chair, commented that the films of Gobelins were among the best submitted to him that year.
 He remarked that European students overall were turning out work better than their American counterparts.
 Similar claims were made by Christopher Panzer, in an article that year for Animation World Network.
 In his article – illustrated with an image from Le Building – Panzer called the work of European animation students "better than pro" and wrote that these students were "raising the bar for professionals worldwide."

 Multiple figures have remarked positively upon Le Building's combined use of 2D and 3D animation methods.
 Eric Riewer, who once served as the head of Gobelins' animation department, wrote in 2010 that he "continue[d] to admire this film for its hybrid form".
-In a review for the website Drawn!, professional animator Ward Jenkins praised Le Buildilng's "excellent integration of traditional and CG animation".
+In a review for the website Drawn!, professional animator Ward Jenkins praised Le Building's "excellent integration of traditional and CG animation".
 He felt it necessary to note, "Yes, the pizza boy is completely CG" – a fact that had escaped Amidi (of Cartoon Brew) on first viewing.
 Upon gaining this knowledge, Amidi's response was enthusiastic: "All I can say is WOW!"